Who Buys Engagement Rings? Top 4 Ring Buyers

 - The Designer: If you engagement ring is from a big-name jeweler, like Cartier or Tiffany, it will have more value.
 Especially if you’ve kept the paperwork that proves its authenticity.

 How To Get The Best Price When Selling An Engagement Ring

 Here are more ways to maximize your offer:

-Sell to diamond experts: By selling to experts, such as WP Diamonds, you ensure that you are working with trained gemologists.
+- Sell to diamond experts: By selling to experts, such as WP Diamonds, you ensure that you are working with trained gemologists.
 Our team are always motivated to give you the best prices and a safe, easy transaction.
-Click the button below to get your price quote from the experts today.